Davitron/EventsManagerApp/README.md

 This project is licensed under MIT.

 ## Contribution
 When contributing to this repository, please reach out to me or other contributors via email, issue or any other means to discuss the changes you wish to make.
+Do checkout the style guide and conventions of this project in the wiki section.

 ## Author